Start My Answer

 What is CCS Collections?

-CCS Collections is considered to be one of the world's largest debt collection companies.
-IT reportedly has close to 700 employees and generates more than $53 million in revenue each year.
-This revenue is comes primarily from purchasing delinquent accounts (also known as“charged-off” accounts) from other creditors such as financial institutions, credit card companies, auto lenders, and more.
+CCS Collections, also known as Credit Collection Services, is one of the world's largest debt collection companies with close to 700 employees.
+The company reportedly generates more than $53 million in revenue each year.
+This revenue comes primarily from purchasing delinquent accounts (also known as“charged-off” accounts) from other creditors such as financial institutions, credit card companies, auto lenders, and more.

 CCS Collections focuses its debt collection efforts in the following sectors of the economy: banking, cable, education, financial services, healthcare, insurance, retail telecommunications, and utilities.

 If you are on the receiving end of nasty phone calls and letters from CCS Collections, don't give up.
-You have legal rights that protect you from being subjected to such inappropriate collection tactics.
+You have legal rights.

 Know our rights when CCS Collections contacts you

-This complex law has many provisions that state what a debt collector can and cannot do to get money for debts.
+The Fair Debt Collection Practices Act is a fairly simple law that outlines what a debt collector can and cannot do to get money for debts.
 Some of the many rules they must follow are:

 • Debt collectors are prohibited from contacting you at work.